krivard/codalab-worksheets-wiki/Dev:-Deploying-CodaLab.md

 In order to receive notifications from your CodaLab deployment, you will need to have a transactional email delivery service account.
 You can do this easily using [SendGrid](http://sendgrid.com/) or a similar service.
 You'll need to enter the host IP address, user name and password into the `.codalabconfig` file.

 ### Get your Django secret key
 Each Django installation has a secret key which is used to provide cryptographic signing.
-The `SECRET_KEY` value can be found in the `settings.py` file for your project.
-If the `SECRET_KEY` is not present, you can create one.
+The `SECRET_KEY` value can be found in the `codalab\codalab\settings\base.py` file for the CodaLab project.
 For more information, see the Django Help [Settings](https://docs.djangoproject.com/en/dev/ref/settings/#secret-key) topic.

 ### Create a .codalabconfig file
-1. Copy the .key, .pfx, and .cer files into your `C:\cygwin64\home\<user>\.ssh` directory.
+1. Copy the .key, .pfx, and .cer files from `C:\Windows\SysWOW64` into your `C:\cygwin64\home\<user>\.ssh` directory.

 1. From Cygwin, in your home directory create a file named `.codalabconfig`.
     `$ touch .codalabconfig`